grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Elasticsearch.md

 ```

 <Blockquote mod="attention">
-Security and self-signed certificates for non-cloud clusters are not yet supported
+Security and self-signed certificates for non-cloud clusters are not yet supported.
 </Blockquote>

 You can now connect to Elasticsearch and query the [k6 metrics](/using-k6/metrics/) stored in the `k6-metrics` index.
-The example below uses an unsecured local Elasticsearch version `7.17.9`:
+The following example uses an unsecured local Elasticsearch, version `7.17.9`:

 ```bash
 curl -XGET 'http://localhost:9200/k6-metrics/_search?pretty' -H 'Content-Type: application/json' -d'